Child Welfare Placement Services

 Types of 24-Hour Facilities

-Specialized Group Facility (SGF) is sponsored and supervised by a county department of social/human services henceforth to be known as the county) or a licensed child placement agency (henceforth to be known as the agency) for the purpose of providing 24 hour care for three (3) or more children, but fewer than 12 children from three years old to sixteen years old and for children from 16 to 18 years old and those persons 21 years old who are placed by court order prior to their eighteenth birthday whose special needs may best be met through the medium of the small group.
+Specialized Group Facility (SGF) is sponsored and supervised by a county department of social/human services henceforth to be known as the county) or a licensed child placement agency (henceforth to be known as the agency) for the purpose of providing 24-hour care for three or more children, but fewer than 12 children from age 3 to 16 years old and for children from 16 to 18 years old and those persons 21 years old who are placed by court order prior to their eighteenth birthday whose special needs may best be met through the medium of the small group.
 A specialized group facility may serve children enrolled in Children's Rehabilitation Residential Program (CHRP).

-Day Treatment Center (DT) - means a facility that provides less than twenty-four (24) hour care for groups of five (5) or more children from five (5) to eighteen (18) years of age and for those persons to twenty-one (21) years old who are placed in the program by court order prior to their eighteenth birthday.
+Day Treatment Center (DT) - means a facility that provides less than 24-hour care for groups of five or more children from age 5 to 18 and for those persons to 21 years old who are placed in the program by court order prior to their eighteenth birthday.
 The center must provide a structured program of various types of psycho-social and/or behavioral treatments to prevent or reduce the need for placement of the child out of the home or community.
 This definition does not include special education programs operated by a public or private school system or programs that are licensed by other regulations of the Department of Human Services for less than 24-hour care of children, such as a child care center or part-day preschool.